Online Master's Degree in Social Sciences Education (MSE)

 Social Sciences Education MSE program overview

-Licensure: This program is designed for teachers who are already certified in this content area as an opportunity to go deeper into their specialty while simultaneously earning a master’s degree.
+Licensure: This program is designed for teachers who are already certified in this content area as an opportunity to go deeper into their specialty while simultaneously earning a master’s degree in social sciences education.
 This program does not meet initial certification/licensure requirements through the Nebraska Department of Education.
 It has not been determined if this program meets requirements for all other states.
 If you plan to pursue licensure or certification in a state other than Nebraska, please check that state's licensing board to determine their licensing requirements.
 Learn more about state authorization, licensure, and reciprocity.

 Student learning outcomes for the MSE Curriculum and Instruction program: